scala/make-release-notes/hand-written.md

 #### Scala Shell ([REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop))
 Scala's interactive shell ships with several spiffy improvements.
 To try it out, launch it from the command line with the `scala` script or in sbt using the `console` task.
 If you like color (who doesn't!), use `scala -Dscala.color` instead until [it's turned on by default](https://github.com/scala/scala-dev/issues/256).

-Since 2.11.8, the REPL uses the [same tab completion logic](https://github.com/scala/scala/pull/4725) as Scala IDE and ENSIME, which greatly improves the experience!
-Check out the PR description for some tips and tricks.
+Since 2.11.8, the REPL uses the same tab completion logic as Scala IDE and ENSIME, which greatly improves the experience!
+Check out the [PR description](https://github.com/scala/scala/pull/4725) for some tips and tricks.

-### Library Improvements
+### Library improvements
 #### Either is now right-biased

 `Either` now supports operations like `map`, `flatMap`, `contains`, `toOption`, and so forth, which operate on the right-hand side.

-(`.left` and `.right` may be deprecated in favor of `.swap` in a later release.)
+The `.left` and `.right` methods may be deprecated in favor of `.swap` in a later release.

-The changes are source-compatible with old code (except in the presence of conflicting extension methods).
+The changes are source-compatible with existing code (except in the presence of conflicting extension methods).

 This change has allowed other libraries, such as [cats](http://typelevel.org/cats/) to standardize on `Either`.